sandeep-ps/sam2/README_sam2_crop_cli.md

 - Use smaller models for faster processing
 - Process images in smaller batches if memory is limited
 - Use smaller output sizes to save storage space

+### Debug Mode

+Use `--save-debug` to save intermediate images (resized input and original) alongside the segments.
+This helps troubleshoot issues with:
+- Input image processing
+- Segmentation quality
+- Area filtering
+- Background handling

 ## License